Archilochus: Biography

 His combative spirit also expressed itself in warfare.
-He joined the Parian colony on Thasos and battled the indigenous Thracians, expressing himself in his poems as a cynical, hard-bitten soldier fighting for a country he doesn't love ("Thasos, thrice miserable city") on behalf of a people he scorns yet he values his closest comrades and their stalwart, unglamorous commander.
+He joined the Parian colony on Thasos and battled the indigenous Thracians, expressing himself in his poems as a cynical, hard-bitten soldier fighting for a country he doesn't love on behalf of a people he scorns yet he values his closest comrades and their stalwart, unglamorous commander.
 Later he returned to Paros and joined the fight against the neighbouring island of Naxos.
-A Naxian warrior named Calondas won notoriety as the man that killed him.
+A Naxian warrior named Calondas won notoriety as the man who killed him.
 The Naxian's fate interested later authors such as Plutarch and Dio Chrysostom, since it had been a fair fight yet he was punished for it by the gods: He had gone to the temple of Apollo at Delphi to consult the oracle and was rebuked with the memorable words: "You killed the servant of the Muses; depart from the temple."

 The poet's character

 This couplet testifies to a social revolution: Homer's poetry was a powerful influence on later poets and yet in Homer's day it had been unthinkable for a poet to be a warrior.
 Archilochus deliberately broke the traditional mould even while adapting himself to it.
 "Perhaps there is a special relevance to his times in the particular gestures he elects to make: The abandonment of grandly heroic attitudes in favour of a new unsentimental honesty, an iconoclastic and flippant tone of voice coupled with deep awareness of traditional truths."

-Ancient authors and scholars often reacted to his poetry and to the biographical tradition angrily, condemning "fault-finding Archilochus" for "fattening himself on harsh words of hatred" (see Pindar's comment below) and for "the unseemly and lewd utterances directed towards women", whereby he made "a spectacle of himself" He was considered "... a noble poet in other respects if one were to take away his foul mouth and slanderous speech and wash them away like a stain" (Suda).
-According to Valerius Maximus, the Spartans banished the works of Archilochus from their state for the sake of their children "... lest it harm their morals more than it benefited their talents."
+Ancient authors and scholars often reacted to his poetry and to the biographical tradition angrily, condemning "fault-finding Archilochus" for "fattening himself on harsh words of hatred" (see Pindar's comment below) and for "the unseemly and lewd utterances directed towards women", whereby he made "a spectacle of himself" He was considered "a noble poet in other respects if one were to take away his foul mouth and slanderous speech and wash them away like a stain" (Suda).
+According to Valerius Maximus, the Spartans banished the works of Archilochus from their state for the sake of their children "lest it harm their morals more than it benefited their talents."
 Yet some ancient scholars interpreted his motives more sympathetically: